TylerB24890/wp-theme-generator/docs/README.md

   - `npm install` Installs the necessary node packages
   - `npm run watch` Will compile the assets and begin the BrowserSync module for development

+The BrowserSync module packaged with Lexi includes remote access to view your website on your mobile device.
+After starting BrowserSync, use the IP Address displayed in the terminal on your mobile device and you will see your local project update in real time as if it were on your computer.

 ### Styling

   All styles are located in the `/src/scss/` directory of the theme root.
 There are a few base SCSS files already in place, but you are encouraged to create your own and import them into the `_style.scss` stylesheet.